 The sixty-eighth time Bonnie allowed Ron to break the rules; it had been about a month after the break-up with Brick and he came up to her table during lunch to see if she wanted to do anything this week.

 Her snotty friends all stared and laughed at him for his attempt at even talking to them.

 Playing with her food, she stared off to the side, shrugging her shoulders as an answer.

 No one but Ron knew that meant yes.

 The seventy-fifth time Bonnie allowed Ron to break the rules; he snuck up on her at the park, picked her up, and balanced her on his shoulders.

-Ron had then ran through most of the park with Bonnie hanging onto his head and neck, screaming.
+Ron had then ran through most of the park with Bonnie hanging onto his head and neck, screaming with her lungs out.

 After all the excitement, she wanted to yell at him and berate him for doing something so stupid and childish.
-Problem was, Bonnie had been way too busy laughing the entire time to even consider yelling.
+Problem was, Bonnie had been way too busy laughing to even consider yelling.

 The eightieth time Bonnie allowed Ron to break the rules; had been a total accident.
 She bumped into him on the way to class, late, while he and Kim were busy talking about an mission earlier.
 Ron of course apologized quickly, lifting her up, totally against the rules and all.